Endogenous Resistance to Activation Steering in Language Models: Related Work

 \section{Related Work}

-\textbf{Activation steering and representation engineering.} Activation steering~\citep{turner_steering_2024} and Representation Engineering~\citep{zou2023representation} are standard tools for modifying LLM behavior.
-Sparse autoencoders provide interpretable steering targets~\citep{Cunningham2023,templeton2024scaling}. \citet{ali2024scaling} found that contrastive activation addition becomes less effective as model scale increases, with larger models appearing to ``drown out'' steering interventions, a pattern potentially consistent with our finding that ESR is strongest in the largest model tested.
-We use these techniques to probe self-monitoring capabilities.
-ESR differs from the ``Hydra Effect''~\citep{mcgrath2023hydraeffectemergentselfrepair}, where layer ablations trigger silent downstream compensation: ESR involves active, online detection and correction with explicit self-interruption tokens.
+\textbf{Activation steering and representation engineering.} Activation steering~\citep{turner_steering_2024} and Representation Engineering~\citep{zou2023representation} are standard tools for modifying LLM behavior; SAEs provide interpretable steering targets~\citep{Cunningham2023,templeton2024scaling}. \citet{ali2024scaling} found that contrastive activation addition becomes less effective as model scale increases, with larger models appearing to ``drown out'' steering---a pattern consistent with our finding that explicit ESR is strongest in the largest model tested.
+ESR differs from the ``Hydra Effect''~\citep{mcgrath2023hydraeffectemergentselfrepair}, where layer ablations trigger silent downstream compensation: ESR involves active, verbalized recovery \emph{and} sustained on-topic generation under continuous perturbation.

+\textbf{Self-correction and ``aha moments''.} Explicit mid-generation self-correction is well documented in reasoning-tuned models~\citep{guo2025deepseekr1,yang2025aha,zhou2025safekey,zhou2025r1visual}.
+ESR differs in two ways: it appears in a non-reasoning-tuned model not trained to self-correct, and it occurs while the cause of the error---the steering perturbation---remains active for every subsequent token.
+R1-style aha moments occur in clean generation; \Cref{sec:matched-prefix} quantifies the part of post-correction quality not explained by autoregressive conditioning on corrective context alone.